Leonard Van Camp

 (1934 - 2003)

-Leonard W. Van Camp was born in Wichita, Kansas, on June 12, 1934.
+Leonard W. Van Camp was born in Wichita Kansas on June 12, 1934.
 He was known in the United Sates and Europe for his activities related to choral music.
-Dr. Van Camp was Professor of Music at Southern Illinois University Edwardsville (SIUE).
+Leonard Van Camp was Professor Emeritus of Music at Southern Illinois University Edwardsville (SIUE).
 He joined SIUE music faculty in 1963 and endeared himself to singers and audiences while at the university, with his trade mark lecture-concerts and his fierce enthusiasm for the music he conducted.
 As director of choral activities at SIUE, he served for 30 years and conducted the SIUE Concert Chorale, whose name has become synonymous throughout the world with award-winning performance.

-Dr. Van Camp died on May 27, 2003, and his funeral services were held on Saturday, May 31, 2003, at Eden United Church of Christ in Edwardsville, Illinois.
-He was buried in Woodlawn Cemetery, Edwardsville, Illinois.
+Dr. Van Camp died on May 27, 2003 and his funeral services were held on Saturday, May 31, 2003, at Eden United Church of Christ in Edwardsville, Ill.
+He was buried in Woodlawn Cemetery, Edwardsville, Ill.

 (This obituary was taken from Madison County News Democrat and was published on May 29, 2003.)